 What makes a successful coding channel on YouTube?
 Let’s analyze the data from some of the most successful programming channels to find out.
-We examine metrics like views per like and engagement patterns to identify what works best.
+We examine metrics like views per like and engagement patterns to identify what actually works.

 Data Analysis Process